 Treatment for Supraventricular Tachycardia

 Several methods can be used to stop supraventricular tachycardia by stimulating the vagus nerve, which slows the heart rate.
-These are usually performed by a doctor or under a doctor's supervision, but people who frequently have this problem can learn to perform the methods themselves, including:
+These usually are performed by a doctor or under a doctor's supervision, but people who frequently have this problem can learn to perform the methods themselves, including: